kmamal/node-sdl/README.md

 ### High-DPI

-On a high-dpi display, windows have more pixels that their `width` and `height` would indicate.
+On a high-dpi display, windows have more pixels than their `width` and `height` would indicate.
-On such systems `width` and `height` (and all other measurements such as `x` and `y`) are in "points".
+On such systems `width` and `height` (and all other measurements such as `x` and `y`) are measured in "points" instead of pixels.
-Points are abstract and don't have to correspond to pixels.
+Points are an abstract unit of measurement and don't necessarily correspond to pixels.
-If you need to know a window's width and height in pixels, you should use the `pixelWidth` and `pixelHeight` properties.
+If you need to work with pixels, you can use the window's `pixelWidth` and `pixelHeight` properties.
+You usually need these values when creating a "surface" that will be displayed on the window, such as a Buffer, Canvas, or 3D rendering viewport.
-You should be doing this always, since you don't know beforehand if your program will be running on a high-dpi system.
+I recommend that in these cases you always use `pixelWidth` and `pixelHeight`, since you don't know beforehand if your program will be running on a high-dpi system or not.

 ### Pixel formats